10 Hidden Cherry Blossom Spots in Tokyo

 Special: Enjoy Cherry Blossom Viewing from a Boat!

 Tokyo Water Taxi is a unique service in Tokyo that allows you to book a small boat privately to enjoy with your family, friends or partner (with a maximum of 8 people).
-From March 15 to April 7th, they offer special courses to admire cherry blossoms in some of the most popular cherry blossom-viewing spots in Tokyo, such as the Meguro River or Sumida River.
+During the cherry blossom season, they offer special courses to admire cherry blossoms in some of the most popular cherry blossom-viewing spots in Tokyo, such as the Meguro River or Sumida River.

 This Spring enjoy exploring Tokyo from the water, surrounded by blooming cherry trees!